 Q: Does a Docking Drawer meet the outlet requirement for a kitchen island?

 A: In many cases inspectors have allowed the Style Drawer models to satisfy the requirement for an outlet in an island since it is a 20A GFCI outlet.
-But check with your inspector first, or install it and beg for mercy after :)
+Be sure to check with your inspector first, or install it and beg for mercy afterwards!

 Q: What about all those in-drawer outlets I see on Pinterest and Houzz?

 In today's society where ideas are easily accessible thanks to websites like Pinterest and Houzz, it's hard to know what ideas, solutions, and hacks seen online comply with building codes.The drug store multi-outlet strips taped into drawers are staples on Pinterest, but they are far from safe.
 Docking Drawer outlets are cycle tested 500,000 to ensure safe operation for the life of your project.
 That is like opening and closing your drawer every 15 minutes, 12 hours per day for 30 years.